eaglejantize/gigifypro/replit.md

 ## Overview

 gigifypro is a gig-economy marketplace platform connecting clients with local service professionals.
 It offers service discovery, booking, real-time messaging, and a trust-based review system.
 The platform emphasizes transparent pricing, worker verification, and social proof through ratings and reviews.
-Key features include a multi-profile system for service professionals (Gigers), a redesigned customer booking flow with upfront Giger pricing, various pricing models (hourly, fixed, custom), a "Public Discourse System" for community engagement, and a "GigScore System" for worker performance evaluation.
-The platform also integrates a "G PRO Brand" for professional products, a "How It Works" onboarding guide, a dual-view dashboard for Gigers and Taskers (customers), and a "Team Collaboration Section" for multi-person jobs.
+Key features include a multi-profile system for service professionals (Gig Pros), a redesigned customer booking flow with upfront Gig Pro pricing, various pricing models (hourly, fixed, custom), a "Public Discourse System" for community engagement, and a "GigScore System" for worker performance evaluation.
+The platform also integrates a "G PRO Brand" for professional products, a "How It Works" onboarding guide, a dual-view dashboard for Gig Pros and Taskers (customers), and a "Team Collaboration Section" for multi-person jobs.

 ## User Preferences